gihanmarasingha/autogradinglean/README.md

 * The autograding workflow does not always run when a student performs an action that should cause it to trigger.

+* The GitHub Classroom autograder sometimes fails and then records a mark of zero even when the student repository provides a correct answer.

 * You may wish to record manual marks for students and comments.